-Evening meetings of the Nicola Naturalist Society are held at 7PM on the third Thursday of the month in the Lecture Theatre of NVIT (Nicola Valley Institute of Technology) on Belshaw Road, Merritt.
-Admission is free to members.
+Evening meetings of the Nicola Naturalist Society are held at 7PM, usually on the third Thursday of the month, in the Lecture Theatre of NVIT (Nicola Valley Institute of Technology) on Belshaw Road, Merritt.
+Our evening meetings are free for members.
 We have awesome raffles.

 For insurance reasons, our field outings are restricted to our members (visitors can join membership-for-a-day).
 To join the Nicola Naturalist Society click here: Membership Page